Company Registration in Singapore from India: Your Step-by-Step 2026 Guide

 - Choosing the right structure for your Singapore company is critical.
 Options like a private limited company, sole proprietorship, and limited liability partnership offer different benefits and liabilities.

 - The Singapore company registration process generally takes 1-3 days and can be completed online.
-Registering a private limited company costs $315.
+Registering a private limited company costs S$ 315.
 There may also be additional post-registration financial and regulatory considerations.

 Can I Register a Company in Singapore From India?

-- Selecting a business structure that aligns with your vision
+- Choosing a business structure that fits your plans.

 Choosing the Right Business Structure